Bachelor of Engineering (Honours) and Diploma of Professional Practice (Co-op Engineering) - CC32

 - Resource systems engineering

-Industry connectionsOur engineering courses are developed in consultation with key stakeholders in the sector, so you will graduate with relevant and practical skills.
+Industry connectionsOur engineering courses are developed in consultation with key stakeholders in the sector so that you will graduate with relevant and practical skills.
 Our industry connections extend across our national footprint and a range of industries.

 You will learn from an experienced engineering team that maintains strong relationships with industry practitioners.
 You’ll benefit from these connections through scholarships, guest lectures, authentic project work and extensive work-integrated learning opportunities.